 Minimum TOEFL: 79 internet

 Minimum IELTS: Composite score of 7

 GRE Subject test

 Applications are due around January 15 each year for the following fall semester.
 We have no spring admission.

-Candidates for the MA must take a total of 30 units of graduate coursework (of which 27, or 9 classes, must be in regularly scheduled literature courses unless otherwise approved by the Program Director), demonstrate reading knowledge of a foreign language, and pass a final examination based on reading lists approved by the faculty.
+Candidates for the MA must take a total of 30 units of graduate coursework (of which 24, or 8 classes, must be in regularly scheduled literature courses unless otherwise approved by the Program Director), demonstrate reading knowledge of a foreign language, and pass a final examination based on reading lists approved by the faculty.
 In consultation with the Graduate Literature Program Director, students select one of two plans of study, as outlined below.
-Candidates take the final MA exam shortly after completing coursework, normally no later than midway through the sixth semester in the program.
+Candidates take the final MA exam shortly after completing coursework, normally no later than the fourth semester in the program.
 A candidate who fails the MA Examination may, upon the recommendation of the committee and the Graduate Literature Director, be granted a second examination.
 The results of the second examination are final.